Introduction to the Yellowstone Trail

 The Yellowstone Trail was the first transcontinental automobile highway in the United States through the northern tier of states from Washington through Massachusetts.
 Yet too few people are aware of its existence or its social, political and economic effects on either the local communities or the nation.

 This transcontinental route was conceived by J.W.
-Parmley of Ipswitch, SD, in 1912.
+Parmley of Ipswich, SD, in 1912.
 The automobile was just becoming popular but intercity roads were plagued with sand, potholes and mud.
 Bicyclists of the previous decade, organized as the Wheelmen and counting thousands as members, had been pushing state and federal governments for years for roads.
 Yet, in 1912, there were few good, all weather roads, no useful long distant roads and no government marked routes.
 Railroads had been the dominant, almost sole, method of travel.
-But railroads were losing their allure because of their monopolistic freight rate-setting and the inconvenience of their schedules.
+But railroads were losing their allure because of their monopolistic freight rate-

 The privacy and autonomy of the automobile was not to be denied.